ddamato/component-anatomy/README.md

 ## Accessibility

-Each marker is tabbable and `describedby` an `id` that references the related item in the numbered list.
+Each marker is tabbable and `aria-describedby` an `id` that references the related item in the numbered list.
 When a numbered item is hovered, `aria-current` is applied to the marker.

 [Edit Mode](#edit-mode) is less accessible; the descriptions aren't tabbable.
 This is due to the re-render that occurs on blur of the description and focus is lost.

 ## Customizing

-Font styles are inherited from the components ancestors.
+Font styles are inherited from the components' ancestors.
 Changing the font attributes is as simple as changing them on the containing element or higher up.
 A `<ol/>` is used to display the list items; pay attention to the alignment of the numbers here.
 Monospaced fonts might look better as the list is aligned to the bullet, not to the left.

 The text color for the numbered list items is also inherited.
 Marker colors can be changed using CSS Custom Properties: